-The church has survived to our times in very good architectural form, despite numerous fires of the town, as well as wars (in 1504, 1718, 1760, 1812 and 1945).
+The church has survived early modern times, despite numerous fires of the town, as well as wars (in 1504, 1718, 1760, 1812 and 1945).
 In the years 1842-1845 it underwent a thorough renovation.
 Unfortunately, on its occasion, the medieval chapels surrounding the side aisles were destroyed.
 Another renovation from the 60s of the twentieth century removed early modern galleries and plasters and unveiled original vaults, servants, ancillary columns and cornices.

 Jarzewicz J., Architektura średniowieczna Pomorza Zachodniego, Poznań 2019.